lachrist/aran/README.md

 var hooks = ...
 var traps = ...
 var run = Aran(sandbox, hooks, traps)
-// use run to build sandbox.eval and sandbox.Function
+// use run to build sandbox.eval and sandbox.Function (e.g. sandbox.eval = run)
 var code = ...
 var result = run(code)
 ```

 Note that JavaScript features dynamic code evaluation through the infamous `eval` function and the `Function` constructor.
 Consequently, as shown in the above snippet, Aran has to be run along the code being analyzed to intercept and transform every bit of JavaScript code.
 Having application code evaluated without resorting to `Aran` will compromise the validity of the application's analysis.
-It is the responsibility of the user to make sure that dynamic code evaluation finally resort to the `Aran` evaluating function.
+It is the responsibility of the user to make sure that dynamic code evaluation eventually resort to `Aran`.

 ## Sandbox

 As stated above, the sandbox parameter will act in all point as if it was the global object of the code being analyzed.
 The difficulty of coming up with a suitable sandbox for complex analysis such as dynamic symbolic execution is not to be underestimated.
-If the traps `get`, `set` and `binary` are implemented, the sandbox parameter can be of any type, otherwise it is expected to be a JavaScript object.
+If the traps `get`, `set` and `binary` are implemented, the sandbox parameter can be of any type, otherwise should probably be a JavaScript object.

 ## Hooks